Sun, 02 Dec 2018

 - Venous thromboembolism in adults: diagnosis and management.
 Quality standard [QS29]

-The new VTE client & claim
+The new VTE client and claim

 - From our perspective, the first step should be to understand how competent medical professionals protect the patient against the risk of VTE.
 One starting point is to understand the control of VTE risk in patients admitted to hospital, although of course other primary care providers (GPs) have a corresponding duty to be alert to the risk of VTE within their practice.